Developer Release v0.1 Biome framework is now open source. View Documentation →

 The Common Curve of Sensors

-This article proposes a new model called The Common Curve of Sensors.
-This model argues that the "lifeline" of a sensor is splitting into two different paths:
+This article introduces a model called The Common Curve of Sensors.
+The model describes how the useful life of a sensor is increasingly splitting into two distinct trajectories.

-The Hardware Curve: This path is becoming fragile.
-Sensors can disappear overnight due to new laws or manufacturing changes.
+The first trajectory involves hardware, which is becoming increasingly fragile.
+Sensors can disappear from the market overnight due to regulatory changes or manufacturing constraints.

-We look at the sudden death of the popular Silicon Labs Si7021 sensor as a prime example of why relying only on hardware is dangerous.
-We then show how our software framework, DTDSS, allows us to switch to cheaper sensors (like the Aosong AHT20) without losing performance.
+We examine the discontinuation of the widely used Silicon Labs Si7021 sensor as an example of why depending solely on hardware is problematic.
+We then demonstrate how our software framework, DTDSS, enables a seamless transition to less expensive sensors like the Aosong AHT20 without sacrificing measurement quality.

 Sensor Availability vs System Utility 2020-2030

-For over a decade, the Silicon Labs Si7021 was the industry standard for measuring temperature and humidity.
-But on January 29, 2025, Silicon Labs issued an End of Life (EOL) notice that killed the entire product line.
+For over a decade, the Silicon Labs Si7021 served as an industry standard for temperature and humidity measurement.
+On January 29, 2025, Silicon Labs issued an End of Life notice that effectively terminated the entire product line.

 Commodity Environmental Sensing Adoption in the Maker Ecosystem 2009-2015